-By 2008 they began publishing their first nursing book.
-This first book was a student-friendly edition of Florence Nightingale’s Notes on Nursing.
-It became ‘required reading’ in its first year and was also put on the ‘recommended reading list’ of many university and college nursing programs throughout the USA and Canada.
-This recognition helped propel this book into the best-selling book in its category.
+In 2008 they published their first nursing book – an annotated nursing-student-friendly edition of Florence Nightingale’s Notes on Nursing.
+It became ‘required reading’ in its first year and put on the ‘recommended reading list’ of several university and college nursing programs throughout the US and Canada.

 My nursing professor Cathy Jansen at Nassau Community College recommended taking Michele’s class for ACLS.
 Professor Jansen has previously taken Michele’s ACLS class.
 I enjoyed Michele’s YouTube videos tremendously.
 And her Zombie Notes Study Charts were also a great way to comprehend the study material beforehand.